ARM-software/edge-iot-arch-guide/README.md

 In general, try to keep the text width to at most 80 columns.
 Try to write footnotes contents as close a possible to the places referencing them.

+Main branch is not intended for development, each chapter is developed on a specific branch and merged back into main upon PR approval.
+Therefore main branch is locked.